supera-khanh/pe_test/terraform/header.md

 The above is for localstack deployments.
 Replace the endpoint url as necessary.

+**BUG**: the above command does not return the table data.
+Localstack cannot see the table that terraform builds.

 ## Terraform-docs

 DO not update this README directly.
 Update the header.md file and then run the following command: